FileProof/fileproof.github.io/README.md

 #### [ ☛ Download **Ray's Full CV**](https://bit.ly/raysume-onepage)

 ## About
-- 20+ years experience managing and developing cutting-edge software solutions
+- 20+ years experience developing and leading cutting-edge software solutions
-- Ray is focused on Identity & Access Management (**IAM**) projects and eager to improve some processes in Identity Authentication:
+- Ray is today focused on Identity & Access Management (**IAM**) projects and eager to improve some processes in Identity Authentication:
   - **Passwordless:**
     - Ray anticipated the FIDO2 Passwordless emerging standard in developing in 2019 his biometric-based IDP zero-password.com
   - **Exploration:**